 Visioning Week, held in September 2016, was the centerpiece of a multifaceted public engagement strategy for the project.

 The flood potential of nearby Paxton Creek was identified as a critical concern through the public engagement activities.
 An evaluation of Paxton Creek is currently underway in coordination with the City of Harrisburg and other stakeholders.
 The results of this study will aid in the conceptual scenario for the TOD.

 The preferred TOD scenario may advance for further study and/or implementation through future multidisciplined public- and private-sector efforts.

 Planning began in June 2016 and multiple conceptual design scenarios were unveiled at an open house in December 2016.
-The preferred concept plan is expected to be completed in 2017.
+The master plan is expected to be released in early 2018.